GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 25.
-I lift my heart to thee, my God
+Voice Text: The XXV psalme.
+I lift my hart to thee, my God & guide

 General Note